adaptris/interlok-docs-legacy/pages/ui/ui-config-project.md

 - **X-Includes:** Where you can specify which part of the XML config file should be split into multiple files.
 - **Variables:** Where you can add key/variable pairs to use for the XML config [Variables Substitutions](advanced-configuration-pre-processors.html#variable-substitution).
 - **Variable XPaths:** Where you can specify which value of the XML config file should use Variables Substitutions using some XPaths.
 You should not need to add Xpaths/key pairs manually as that can be done in the [Component settings modal](#component-settings-modal).
+- **Tests:** Where you can specify the test config file name.
+This is the file used in the [Service Tester Page](ui-service-tester.html).

 ### General Tab ###